Nerixyz/arewevarietyyet/README.md

 ## Setup

-Clone the repo and run `cargo build --production` or `cargo run --production`.
+Clone the repo and run `cargo build --release` or `cargo run --release`.

 The local webserver is hosted at `localhost:8934`.